tracemouse/MusicBeeFly/README.md

 - **Cannot support the cue file**
 MusicBee Fly cannot well support the cue file because the MusicBee plugin interface doesn't support it.
-Sugget to use CUE Splitter(can get it from Miscrosoft Store) to split the single track as multiple tracks.
+Suggest to use CUE Splitter(can get it from Miscrosoft Store) to split the single track as multiple tracks.

 - **WebApp cache problem**
 iPhone WebApp may eccounter some problems because it depends on auto cache of Safari, if the WebApp doesn't work, you may try the following approaches，